risk-first/website/menagerie/Communication-Risk.md

 Channel characteristics are important:  in a high-bandwidth, low-latency situation, **Alice** and **Bob** can _check_ with each other that the meaning was transferred correctly.
 They can discuss what to buy, they can agree that **Alice** wasn't lying or playing a joke.

 The channel characteristics also imply suitability for certain _kinds_ of messages.
-A documentary might be a great way of explaining some economic concept, whereas an opera might not be.
+A documentary might be a great way of explaining some economic concept, whereas an opera might not be.  <!-- tweet-end -->

 ## Channel Risk